algorithmica-org/algorithmica/content/english/hpc/pipelining/_index.md

 Sharing computations is an art in itself, but for now, we want to learn how to use resources that we already have more efficiently.

-While multi-core parallelism is "cheating", many form of parallelism exist  "for free".
+While multi-core parallelism is "cheating," many form of parallelism exist "for free."

 Adapting algorithms for parallel hardware is important for achieving *scalability*.
-In the first part of this book, we will consider this technique "cheating".
+In the first part of this book, we will consider this technique "cheating."
 We only do optimizations that are truly free, and preferably don't take away resources from other processes that might be running concurrently.

 -->